Membership

 Summer Season’s Programme

-This comprises a programme of informal weekly Tuesday Evenings out and about in the area.
+This comprises a programme of informal meetings out and about in the area.

-We have a mixture of planned walks, visit to area of interest e.g. sailing club, nature reserve etc. Also an annual evening (out of hours) visit to Avoncroft Museum of Buildings with a model arranged.
-Recent models include a rocker on his Harley Davidson bike and a Samurai warrior!
-All summer programme activities encourage photography and it’s a good environment for beginners to learn from more experienced members.
+We have a mixture of planned walks, visits to areas of interest e.g. sailing club, nature reserve etc. All summer programme activities encourage photography and it’s a good environment for beginners to learn from more experienced members.
 It’s a chance to take in some urban or rural landscapes.
 We usually have a good walk and finish at a pub for a drink and chat.

 Free of charge for members from 18:45 to 19:45 on Tuesday evenings

 Classes begin at the start of the Winter season.
-They enable beginners to build their camera skills.
+They enable less experienced members to build their camera skills.
+Topics covered vary and are often of benefit and interest to more experienced members.

 Specialist ‘hands on’ Groups